react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 }
 ```

-### 2. Drawer
+## Drawer

-In our Twitter clone we want to implement a Drawer that is available from any screen in the app.
-This means, it has to be a top most navigator.
+In our Twitter clone, we want to implement a Drawer that is available from any screen in the app.
+This means it has to be a topmost navigator.

 In React Navigation v5 there is a common pattern for creating navigators.
 After importing **createXNavigator** function from the navigator package of your choice you can use **Navigator** and **Screen** components from the value it returns.